jacobkap/ucrbook/docs/arson.md

 ### Cleared arsons

 This shows the number of arsons where at least one offender is arrested or when an arrest cannot be made for some reason, but the police know who the offender is - the latter option is called "exceptional clearances" or "clearances by exceptional means."
 There is no way to tell if a clearance is due to an arrest or due to exceptional means.^[NIBRS data does tell more information about the type of arrest, but UCR data does not].

 For exceptional clearances, police must have identified the offender, have sufficient evidence to arrest that offender, know where they are (so they can actually be apprehended) and only then be unable to make the arrest.
 Exceptional clearances include cases where the offender dies before an arrest (by any means, including suicide, accidental, illness, killed by someone including a police officer) or when the police are unable to arrest the person since they are already in custody by another jurisdiction (including out of the country or in custody of another agency) and extradition is denied.
 Two other potential causes of exceptional clearance is when prosecution of the case cannot go forward because the district attorney refuses to prosecute the case, for reasons other than lack of evidence, or when a victim refuses to assist the prosecution in the case.

 Please note that this data is at the incident-level which means that having multiple people arrested for an incident still only is a clearance for that single incident.
 Clearances are also reported in the month they occur, not in the month that the initial crime happened.
 This can lead to cases where there are more clearances than crimes, incorrectly leading to the conclusion that police solve >100% of crimes.

 Figure \@ref(fig:arsonClearance) shows the number of actual arsons (reports that are founded) and clearances for single-family home arsons in League City, Texas, a city of about 100,000 outside of Houston.
 In most years there were fewer clearances than arsons, but in four years (1982, 1981, 1992, and 2007) there were more clearances than arsons.
-This is simply because clearances are reported in the month they occur, regardless of when the arson they are clearancing occurred.
+This is simply because clearances are reported in the month they occur, regardless of when the arson they are clearing occurred.

 <div class="figure" style="text-align: center">
 <img src="arson_files/figure-html/arsonClearance-1.png" alt="The annual number of single-family home arsons and clearances in League City, Texas." width="90%" />